LukasKnuth/bike-track/README.md

 At the moment, you'll need to have the *Android SDK*, *Platform 4.1* and the *Google APIs* for that platform, to successfully build the source yourself.

-Also, you'll want to clone the git submodules before building the application.
+Also, you'll want to clone the git sub-modules before building the application.

 Build scripts and other helpers *may* follow.